 Is your electric fence system not working correctly?
 Still not finding the problem – even after you inspected all of your equipment?
 The issue at hand might be right in front of you – and your fence.
 Heavy weed conditions could be your problem.
 Let’s talk about the importance of weed control around the fence line.

 Weeds, although quite unsightly, can also be drawing a significant amount of energy from your fence line.
 When weeds come in contact with an electric fence, voltage and amperage are drained from the fence to the earth.
-In heavy weed conditions, much of the joule output produced from the energizer could be drawn to the earth; which could short out your fence.
+In heavy weed conditions, much of the joule output produced from the energizer may be drawn by the earth, which could short out your fence.

 In dense weed conditions, your fence has a heavy fence load and low resistance.
 The specific amount of fence load is measured in ohms, the standard measurement of electrical resistance, and ohms is an inverted scale.

-These higher energy levels will overcome the voltage and current loss caused by the weeds, and maintains energy levels on the fence line.
-As long as the wire remains in contact with the energizer, the energy can push past weeds or vegetation to keep the fence hot.
+These higher energy levels will overcome the voltage and current loss caused by the weeds and maintains energy levels on the fence line.
+If the wire remains in contact with the energizer, the energy can push past weeds or vegetation to keep the fence hot.